- Door lock

 - Pressing the lock button once on the remote control will lock the lock “normally”.
 Only when the lock button is pressed twice is the lock double locked;

 - When you press the lock button for the first time, the lock is already double locked.

 The following diagram shows the lock module (below) of a VW Golf mk5 with above it the control unit (A32m) which controls the lock.

 The two scope images below were recorded while locking and unlocking the door lock of this VW Golf.

 - Channel A (blue) is connected to pin 9, the white wire to M34: this is the double lock motor;

 - Channel B (red) is connected to pin 2, the yellow wire to M32: this is the interlock motor.

-The first scope image was taken when locking with the interior switch and the second with the remote control.
-At time t = 1,0 in the scope images, the lock is locked and unlocked at t = 3.
-In reality, the time is multiplied by the number of ms/div; in this case 500.
-When locking with the interior switch, we see that the locking motor (red signal) ensures the locking of the lock, but that the double locking motor (blue signal) is not actuated.
-We can see that in the second scope image; the double locking motor is controlled in this case.
+The first scope image was recorded when locking with the interior switch and the second with the remote control.
+The lock is locked at time t = 1,0 s in both scope images and unlocked at t = 3.
+In reality the time is multiplied by the number of ms/div; in this case 500.
+When locking with the interior switch, we see that the locking motor (red signal) ensures the locking of the lock, but that the double locking motor (blue signal) is not controlled.
+We can see that in the second scope image; the double locking motor is controlled.
 The lock is locked and unlocked with the remote control.
 With the double locking, the doors cannot be opened from the inside.